solita/solita.github.com/_posts/2020-04-20-coding-with-kids.md

 ![Star Wars BOOST](/img/coding-with-kids/starwars.jpg)

-## Making portable flappy bird game with micro:bit
+## Making portable Flappy Bird game with micro:bit

 BBC micro:bit is a ARM-based credit-card sized microcomputer designed for education.
 It is open sourced and it has an [educational foundation](https://microbit.org/) that publishes guides and more.
 I found a claim that over 25 million children would be using it in school, libraries and home.
 It costs around 20 euros and has pretty impressive list of features for a computer of that price tag.